 Topsoil over the bulk earthworks footprint would be stripped by scrapers to a depth of approximately 150 millimetres.
-The total volume to be stripped is approximately 1,757,000 cubic metres.
+The total volume to be stripped is approximately 1.9 million cubic metres.

-About 200,000 cubic metres of topsoil would be used to rehabilitate disturbed areas within the longer term development area (outside the construction impact zone for Stage 1).
-Rehabilitation of the disturbed areas would be associated with the demolition and removal of vacant buildings and other structures, which the Australian Government is undertaking as part of the day-to-day management of the airport site.
+About 200,000 cubic metres of topsoil would be used to rehabilitate disturbed areas outside the construction impact zone.
+Rehabilitation of the disturbed areas would be associated with the demolition and removal of vacant buildings and other structures, which the Department of Infrastructure and Regional Development is undertaking as part of the day-to-day management of the airport site.
 The remaining topsoil would be stockpiled within the construction impact zone.
-Stockpiles would be no higher than two metres to prevent degradation of the topsoil, and erosion control devices would be installed around the stockpiles.
+The size of the stockpiles will be limited to a height of two metres to prevent deterioration of the material to be used as topsoil and appropriate erosion control devices will be installed around the stockpiles.